Drakma/VacantSky/README.md

 # VacantSky
 ##Vacant Sky modpack for Minecraft 1.10.2

+####Change Log 0.3.71

+  * Removed Progressive Automation (for real this time)
+  * Added recipes for Fluix/Certus Quartz to Mystical Ag
+  * Updated a lot of mods

 ####Change Log 0.3.28

   * Removed need to have probe for The One Probe